update/update/README.md

 ## Why update?

 * **be more productive**: Update makes you more productive by eliminating time spent on things that _can be automated_, but typically aren't since they don't need to be done often, don't fit into the build cycle or a project's deliverables, or they're usually updated by hand.
 As code projects mature, time spent on these things tend to stay linear or increase as the size of a community grows.
 And this only compounds with each new project under your stewardship.
 * **your way, instantly**: updaters can be published to and installed from npm, but you can also easily create your own [personal updaters](docs/symlinking-updaters.md).
-Once you're updaters are setup, projects under your maintenance will convert to the the conventions you prefer in milliseconds.
+Once your updaters are setup, just run `update init`, then projects under your maintenance will convert to the the conventions you prefer within milliseconds after running `update`.
-* **plugin ecosystem**: any plugins that work with [Base applications](#discovering-plugins) will work with Update.
-Which means you can use [assemble](https://github.com/assemble/assemble), [verb](https://github.com/verbose/verb), and [generate](https://github.com/generate/generate) plugins, to name a few.
+* **plugin ecosystem**: any plugins that work with [Base applications](#discovering-plugins) will work also with Update.
+Which means you can use plugins (or generators) from [assemble](https://github.com/assemble/assemble), [verb](https://github.com/verbose/verb), and [generate](https://github.com/generate/generate), to name a few.
+* **well tested**: with more than 1,200 unit tests

 ## Who should use Update?